jsoxford/hack/entry.md

 We'll be using a [central GitHub repository](https://github.com/jsoxford/hack) to keep everything in sync.
 If you don't have a GitHub account - [sign up now](https://github.com).

+__Note: if you're a multi-person team, only one of you should sign up.__

 ## Step 1.
 ### Enter some details
 {: .sub-heading}